Mark Gullotta: Burlingame Probate Attorney Ready to Help Your Family

 What is Probate?

 Probate is the judicial process whereby a will is “proved” in a court of law, accepted as a valid public document that accurately reflects the last wishes of the deceased.
 Absent a legal will or other estate planning document, probate settles an estate, distributing real property, according to California laws.
 Granting probate is the first step in the legal process of administering a deceased person’s estate.
 All claims will be resolved during probate, and all assets distributed, according to a will or other estate planning document.
-Burlingame, CA estate planning and probate attorney Mark A. Gullotta can help ensure that your and/or your loved ones’ estate is distributed according to your wishes.
+Estate planning and Burlingame probate attorney Mark A. Gullotta can help ensure that your and/or your loved ones’ estate is distributed according to your wishes.

 Probate determines whether a will is valid, then grants approval of the will to the executor or administrator of the will.
 The probated will becomes a legal instrument that can be enforced in a court of law when necessary.
 If there is a will, but no executor is named, the court will appoint an Administrator (also known as a personal representative) to legally dispose of the assets of the deceased as specified in the will.